PlinyTheMid/PlinyTheMid/README.md

 > 🔭 I’m currently developing Smart City video-analytics for various usecases across all industries.
 >
-> 🦧 I’m currently learning to also deploy my models on edge devices using Nvidia Triton Inference and DeepStream, NLP, Audio Processing.
+> 🦧 I’m currently learning NLP, Audio Processing, and deployment of models on edge devices using Nvidia Triton Inference and DeepStream.
 >
 > 🫵 I’m looking to collaborate on NLP research projects and also any Freelancing project to partner with.
 >